Germany: Police halt Berlin protests against coronavirus curbs | DW | 01.08.2020

 DW's von Hammerstein continued: "I talked to many of the protesters here and there is a wide variety of people who have come here from all over Germany.
 I spoke with a bus driver who drove protesters here from the south of Germany, protesting the coronavirus restrictions that have impacted the tourism industry."

-She then described seeing a lot of verbal abuse and attacks among protesters, including one man who shouted in her face.
+She then described seeing verbal abuse from protesters, including one man who shouted in her face.

 "He believed in conspiracy theories.
 He believed Bill Gates was behind the coronavirus and wants to forcefully vaccinate everybody and the German government is helping him to do that," von Hammerstein said.